giuseppecaponetto/nonlinear/README.md

 # nonlinear
-a high level dsl for midi drumming
+a high level dsl for midi drumming propellerhead's reason 8